TACC-Cloud/agave-docs/docs/agave/guides/profiles/introduction.rst

 Service <#extending-with-metadata>`_ below.

 The service uses OAuth2 for authentication, and user's must have special privileges to create and update user accounts within the tenant.
-Please work with the Agave development team to make sure your admins have the user-account-manager role.
+Please work with the Tapis (Agave) development team to make sure your admins have the user-account-manager role.

 In addition to the web service, there is also a basic front-end web application providing